Toyota Camry (XV80): Asia

+Japan

+While the Camry is still assembled in Japan, the XV80 is the first generation to be built exclusively for export due to declining sales of the previous generations on their home market.
+In 2022, Japan represented only 1% of total Camry sales, leading the company to end sales there at the end of 2023.
+The XV80 Camry was reintroduced in the Japanese market in 2026, though instead of being produced domestically, it will be imported from the United States.

 India

 The XV80 Camry was launched in India on 11 December 2024 with a 2.5 liter hybrid engine.
 It is available in two grades: Elegance and Sprint, the former grade has luxurious features and the latter grade has sporty features such as black-colored roof, matte black alloy wheels, body kits and spoilers.

 China

 For the Chinese market, the XV80 Camry was unveiled at the November 2023 Guangzhou Auto Show, with different designs for the front headlights, front bumper for the regular model, dashboard design, and internal center console compared to the international models.
 In addition to offering a 2.5-liter hybrid engine in the local market, this model offers a 2.0-liter pure gasoline engine and two types of hybrid powertrains.